History of cinema in the United States: Post 1920s: the modern era

 Several movie studios achieved vertical integration by acquiring and constructing theater chains.
 The so-called "Big Five" theater chains of the 1920s and 1930s were all owned by studios: Paramount, Warner, Loews (which owned Metro-Goldwyn-Mayer), Fox, and RKO.
 All were broken up as a result of the U.S. Supreme Court's ruling in the 1948 United States v.
 Paramount Pictures, Inc. anti-trust case.

 In the 1970s, "adult movie theaters" became ubiquitous in some areas.
 However, the introduction of the low-cost VHS video system for home televisions has decommissioned many porno cinemas as well as many 'second-run' theaters.

 People can pay to watch movies at home after a few short months following their theatrical release, through cable television or streaming media: pay-per-view (PPV) and video on demand (VOD).
 Initially, home video contributed to an industry wide slump in the late 1980s (see disruptive technology), not to mention the decline of the 'Dollar Cinema' (where first-run films are pulled from circulation to play at reduced rates for the remainder of their run).
 The theater industry responded by building larger auditoriums with stadium seating layouts, installing more screens (to allow for more variety and more show times), upgrading sound systems and installing more amenities and higher-quality food and drink.
 The growing popularity of high-definition television sets, along with HD DVD and Blu-ray Disc players may also contribute to the decline in cinema attendance, although there seems to be little evidence of this at the moment.

-Movie theater culture in U.S.
+Movie theater culture in United States

 Movie theaters are associated with dating, popcorn and expensive treats.